 As solemn memory turned to glorious celebration, I stood on the balcony of my friend’s apartment in Rehavia, a neighborhood in Jerusalem.
 We listened to the partiers on the streets around us and craned our necks to spot the fireworks in the distance.

-Today, only a few years later, as we celebrate another Yom HaAtzmaut and Israel enters its 70th year, it seems that sense of connection across factions in the Jewish State is still a dream.
+Today, years later, as we celebrate another Yom HaAtzmaut, it seems that sense of connection across factions in the Jewish State is still a dream.
 Equality and pluralism remain aspirational – for all streams of Judaism and for all residents of the Holy Land.
 Our collective ritual narrative still moves from loss to festivity, yet ours is not the only narrative.
 Even while we celebrate, other residents of the land live in fear, anger, and hopelessness.